 - (1) Allocations for ACSP funds will be made to all districts requesting funds. - a.
-All districts must request ACSP funds in their FY2025 Strategic Plan.
+All districts must request ACSP funds in their FY2026 Strategic Plan.
 A mid-year voluntary return and re-allocation process for general ACSP funds will be available to all districts.
 The ACSP Spring Supplemental Allocation will follow the Supplemental Allocations of Cost Share Financial Assistance policy. - b.
-To be eligible for an IISI allocation, districts must complete the FY2025 IISI survey and request IISI funds in their FY2025 Strategic Plan.
-Districts' utilization of allocations (encumbrance by fiscal year end and voluntary return of funding for mid-year supplemental allocations) will be tracked starting in FY2025 and used to determine future eligibility for IISI funds.
+To be eligible for an IISI allocation, districts must complete the FY2026 IISI survey and request IISI funds in their FY2026 Strategic Plan.
+Tracking of districts' utilization of allocations (encumbrance by fiscal year end and voluntary return of funding for mid-year supplemental allocations) began in FY2025 and is used to determine future eligibility for IISI funds.
 Districts may participate in a mid-year voluntary return and re-allocation process that runs in conjunction with the ACSP Spring Supplemental Allocation. - c.
 CREP allocations are distributed to districts for qualifying projects on an as-needed basis.
 Districts must send a written request for funds to the ACSP and CREP program managers. - (2) Allocation parameters are described 02 NCAC 59D .0103 Agriculture Cost Share Program Financial Assistance Allocation Guidelines and Procedures (Effective January 1, 2020).